 - Check yourself and have someone look at areas of your skin and scalp that you can’t see, especially behind your knees, between fingers and toes, underarms, and groin.

-- Use insect repellants that contain DEET safely.
+- Use insect repellant that contains 20-30% DEET.
 These products don’t kill ticks, but work to keep ticks off.

 - Take a shower after all outdoor activities are over for the day.
 (Showering will help remove any unattached ticks.)